Exploring personal goal examples and setting personal goals helps people achieve growth and make social progress.

-1) You are totally in love with the goal.
-You know that you want to achieve it.
+1) Are you totally in love with the goal?
+Do you know that you want to achieve it.

-2) You have a clear vision of the goal.
+2) Confirm that You have a clear vision of the goal.
 You can feel what it would be like to achieve it.

-3) The goal is absolutely necessary in your life; you refuse to live without achieving it.
+3) The goal is absolutely necessary for your life.
+You refuse to live without achieving it.

 4) Your goal is challenging.
 It is more than a little bit scary — but not so scary that you give up and walk away.